 Cooking is a wonderful (and delicious) endeavor.
 However, if you don’t have a natural flair for it, you may encounter some issues (nothing wrong it), even following the most well-written recipes.
-There’s no need to worry, though, as plenty of people are in the same boat as you are.
+There’s no need to worry, though, as plenty of people are in the same boat as you are and ultimate cooking hacks come handy.

 Furthermore, even if you may find cooking difficult or time-consuming, there is no need for things to continue in such a vein.
 With the right tips and tricks, you can be on your way to improving your culinary skills.
 I am not saying that you will become master on day 1, but surely find cooking much easier.
-Continue reading for figuring out some this easy cooking hacks.
+Continue reading for figuring out some of these easy and ultimate cooking hacks.

 Start with Boiling and Preheating First